Southern Cross University

 As Chair of the Commonwealth Government Employment Services Expert Advisory Panel, Sandra was responsible for the resultant report ‘I Want to Work - Employment Services 2020’, which was accepted in March 2019, and recommendations are being adopted by Government.

-The Council is chaired by the Chancellor.
-The Council has 13 members, including the Vice-Chancellor, the Chair of the Academic Board, two members appointed by the Minister, four members appointed by Council, three elected staff members and one elected student member.
+The Council is chaired by the Chancellor and has 13 members, including the Chancellor, the Vice-Chancellor, the Chair of the Academic Board, two members appointed by the Minister, four members appointed by Council, three elected staff members and one elected student member.

 Official Members